mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-GEM-v1.rst

 calibration_directory
 ^^^^^^^^^^^^^^^^^^^^^
 This parameter should be the full path to the calibration folder.
-Within the folder the following should be present
+Within the folder the following should be present:

-- Grouping .cal file
+- Grouping .cal file (see: :ref:`grouping_file_name_gem_isis-powder-diffraction-ref`)
 - Folder(s) with the label name specified in mapping file (e.g. "1_1")
   - Inside each folder should be the offset file with name specified in mapping file